sheljohn/ndArray/README.md

 There are **four possible ways** to assign the contents of a `ndArray`:

-1. `assign( const mxArray* )`: using the method `assign` with an `mxArray` (either a Matlab input or output).
+1. `assign( const mxArray* )`: with either a Matlab input or output.
 The memory allocation corresponding to a Matlab matrix **will not  be managed** by the shared pointer.
-Note that if the `mxArray` has the wrong dimensions or wrong type, an exception will be raised.
+Note that if the `mxArray` has the wrong number of dimensions or wrong type, an exception will be raised.
-2. `assign( pointer, const unsigned*, bool )`: using the method `assign` with a pointer (`T*`), a size (unsigned array) and a boolean flag that specifies whether or not the corresponding memory should be managed.
+2. `assign( pointer, const unsigned*, bool )`: with a pointer `T*`, an unsigned size array and a boolean flag that specifies whether or not the corresponding memory should be managed.
 If true, the default deleter `std::default_delete` will be passed to the shared pointer (this releases memory allocated using `new` **only**, do NOT use `malloc` variants).
 If false, `no_delete` will be passed instead, which will prevent from deallocating static or externally managed memory.
-3. `operator= ( const ndArray<T,N>& )`: the assignment operator copies the contents of another instance of same type and same dimensions.
+3. `operator= ( const ndArray<T,N>& )`: the assignment operator copies the contents of another instance of same type and with same number of dimensions.
 Only a reference to the data is copied, not the data itself (**shallow copy**).
-The copy constructor uses this implementation.
+The copy constructor uses this implementation, so you can safely return matrices after instanciating them inside a function without triggering a deep-copy of the underlying data (although it is always preferable to use input references in my opinion).
-4. `copy( const ndArray<U,N>& )`: this performs a **deep copy** of an array of same dimensions and possibly different type.
-A new memory allocation is requested (and therefore managed) to store the copies.
-Note that deep copies are not possible if the value-type (`T`) is const-qualified.
+4. `copy( const ndArray<U,N>& )`: this performs a **deep copy** of an array with same dimensionality and possibly different type.
+A new memory allocation is requested (and therefore managed) to store the copies if the number of elements in the current instance (`m_numel`) is different from that of the input to be copied.
+Note that deep copies are _not possible_ if the value-type `T` is const-qualified, an exception will be raised in this case.

 #### Accessing the data

-Data access is possible in **four ways** as well:
+The actual data can be accessed in **four possible ways** again:

 1. `operator[] (unsigned)`: access the matrix as a 1D array, with column-wise convention;
-2. `operator() ( const unsigned* )`: access the matrix with N-dimensional coordinates stored in an array (eg `{1,4,2,3,3}` for a 5D array);
+2. `operator() ( const unsigned* )`: access the matrix with N-dimensional coordinates stored in an unsigned array (ie `unsigned size[5] = {1,4,2,3,3};` for a 5D array);
-3. `operator() ( std::initializer_list<unsigned> )`: idem, but with an initializer list;
+3. `operator() ( std::initializer_list<unsigned> )`: idem, but with an initializer list (ie passing directly `{1,4,2,3,3}` as an input);
 4. `operator() ( unsigned, ... )`: access with N coordinate inputs (eg `M(1,4,2,3,3)`).

-Note that these methods are unsafe, and might segfault if:
+Note that these methods are _unsafe_, and will segfault if:

 - The underlying array has not been assigned;
 - The coordinates in methods 2 or 3 are not of length `N` (the third method will throw an exception in safe mode);
 - Not enough inputs are given in method 4;
 - Indexes are out of bounds in unsafe mode.

-The flag `MEX_ARRAY_SAFE_ACCESS` can be commented in the sources to increase speed slightly, although this should probably not be the bottleneck of your program.
+The flag `MEX_ARRAY_SAFE_ACCESS` can be commented in the sources to increase speed slightly (although this probably won't be the bottleneck of your program).

 #### Accessing dimensions